ahmedtarek1325/A-B-Test-/README.md

 depednt on both the loan amount and customer prinicpal Payments.
 Where for a loan to be completed, the customer has to have principal payments greater than the loan amount by one thousand dollars
+#### Note
+For a fast recap on my work, you can find the presentation attached.